-Manual amplitude adjustment is the default mode and is active when "Auto" (7) is in the light gray, inactive state.
+Manual amplitude adjustment is the default mode and is active when "Manual" (7) is seen.
 In the manual amplitude adjustment mode, stimulation amplitude is changed by moving the slider bar (4) or by pressing the up and down arrows (3).
 Stimulation is turned on by pressing the stimulation button (8), which lights up when stimulation is on.
 When stimulation is on, the amplitude can only be adjusted using the up and down arrows.
 Stimulation is turned off by pressing the stimulation button (8) again.

-Note: For test stimulation during lead placement and Neurostimulator programming, the stimulation amplitude will start at the programmed level and will not ramp from zero.
+Note: For test stimulation during lead placement and Stimulator programming, the stimulation amplitude will start at the programmed level and will not ramp from zero even if the Ramp feature is configured.